Luke Perry: Personal life

 Perry married Rachel Minnie Sharp on November 20, 1993, in Beverly Hills.
 They had two children, son Jack Perry (born June 16, 1997) and daughter Sophie Perry (born June 7, 2000), before separating in 2003.
 Jack is a professional wrestler in All Elite Wrestling (AEW) who was formerly known as Jungle Boy.

 Perry became an advocate for colorectal cancer testing after undergoing a colonoscopy in 2015 that revealed pre-cancerous growths.
-As a result of the scare, he created a will naming his children as the sole beneficiaries.
+As a result of the scare, he created a will naming his children as his sole beneficiaries.
 At the time of his death, Perry was engaged to Wendy Madison Bauer.

 Illness and death

 On February 27, 2019, Perry suffered a massive ischemic stroke at his home in Sherman Oaks, Los Angeles, and was taken to Providence Saint Joseph Medical Center in Burbank.
 After a second stroke, his family decided to remove him from life support, and he died on March 4 at age 52.
 He is buried at the Perry Family Farm in Vanleer, Tennessee, where he had owned a home since 1995.
-Perry was buried in an eco-friendly mushroom burial suit, which the manufacturer states can remove polluting toxins from the body while naturally breaking it down.
+Perry was buried in a mushroom burial suit, which the manufacturer states can remove polluting toxins from the body while naturally breaking it down.

 In the aftermath of his death, the Reelz channel announced a documentary titled Luke Perry: In His Own Words.
 As a result of his death, his Riverdale character Fred Andrews also died, and the fourth season premiere was a tribute episode dedicated to him and his character, featuring his Beverly Hills, 90210 co-star Shannen Doherty.